njustesen/botbowl/docs/a2c-full.md

 # Reinforcement Learning III: The Full Board

-In the previous tutorial we learned how to apply the reinforcement learning (RL) algorithm A2C to FFAI's gym environments, however, only on the variants with smaller board sizes.
+In the previous tutorial we learned how to apply the reinforcement learning (RL) algorithm A2C to botbowl's gym environments, however, only on the variants with smaller board sizes.
 In this tutorial, we will first describe our attempt to apply the same approach to the variant with the full board size, where the bot doesn't learn much within 100M steps.
 After that, we apply a trick that increases the difficulty of the task as the agent learns.